springcomp/KbdMsi/README.md

 `Kbdmsi.dll` is a drop-in compatible replacement for [the original DLL with the same name](https://github.com/springcomp/optimized-azerty-win) that ships with the [Microsoft Keyboard Layout Creator utility (MSKLC)](https://www.microsoft.com/en-us/download/details.aspx?id=102134).

+While `Kbdmsi.dll` is written in C#, the real WiX toolset custom action DLL is `Kbdmsi.CA.dll`.
+That DLL is a native code, WiX toolset-compatible entry-point.
+It is a self-extractable archive that embeds and delegates its processing to the `Kbdmsi.dll` implementation.

-While being compatible with MSKLC is a design goal, it is important to recognize MSKLC limitations and opportunities for improvement.
+Although being compatible with MSKLC is a design goal, it is important to recognize MSKLC limitations and opportunities for improvement.

 ### Support for multi-layout MSI packages